 What is Japanese summer made of?
-Sun that sets late (up to 8:30 pm), freaking high temperatures, effing humidity, and, of course, Cicadas.
-Some Japanese really love cicadas and enjoy their sound as they think like for sakura, it is a short time gift from nature.
+Sun that sets late (up to 8:30 pm), freaking high temperatures, effing humidity, and, of course, cicadas (semi/セミ in Japanese).
+Some Japanese really love cicadas and enjoy their sound since they think like sakura, it is a ephemeral gift from nature.
 How about you?

-Japanese people often relate cicadas to summer, when these “singing” insects come to life and invade the silence of time, all day long.
+Japanese people often associate cicadas with summer, when these “singing” insects come to life and invade the silence of time, all day long.

-“Semi (セミ)” in the local language, cicadas stay in trees and shrubs and make a kind of sound that will make your eyebrows meet and your ears up.
+Cicadas, or “Semi (セミ)” in the local language, stay in trees and shrubs and make a kind of sound that will make your eyebrows meet and your ears raise.
 There are many kinds of cicadas (more than 1,500 species) and each of these makes a different sound altogether like nature’s undefeatable rock and roll band.
 Unlike humans where usually the females create more (unnecessary) sounds, (as a disciplinarian mother and wife are), male cicadas produce these sounds.

 There are also those who are not pleased with the existence of cicadas.
 “I hate cicadas!
-They are very noisy”, I heard one say.
-“They’re so annoying!”, “I can’t sleep well”, “We should cut this tree, so they have no more place to stay”, are some of the lines of those who dislike cicadas.
+They are very noisy and also have no sense of direction”, I heard one say.
+“They’re so annoying!”, “I can’t sleep well”, “We should cut this tree, so they have no place to stay”, are some of the lines of those who dislike cicadas.

 For those who deeply value the sanctity of silence, they’d rather live in a place where cicadas don’t exist; maybe a place with no trees or shrubs near their house, far enough not to cause any ringing in their ears.

 WHY ARE THEY WEARING THE CICADA SHELLS IN THEIR HAIR AND FACE NO NO OH MY GOD WHY pic.twitter.com/GGN4UvHN